Let's go fishing with git! 🎣

 is only

-structured by if a line contains that phrase; it's a bit of a salad without the context of git. so let's try
+structured by if a line contains that phrase; it's a bit of a salad without the context of git. so let's

 again:

-our answer is git log -G'FirstPublishedDate' -p 143495-back-populate-new-filter-values | grep -C 10 -e '@@'
+Our answer is git log -G'FirstPublishedDate' -p 143495-back-populate-new-filter-values | grep -C 10 -e '@@'

 with the result